 In late 2016 and early 2017, the Company undertook a comprehensive technical review of the Brenda project data.
 All historical data has been reviewed and checked prior to modelling and analysis using modelling software.
 Detailed analysis of the data has identified targets for further exploration including additional mapping and sampling, deeper sensing ground and airborne geophysics and drill testing.
-The Company is preparing a detailed report covering the results of this work and proposed exploration programs, and has applied for a five-year exploration permit including 10,000 metres of drilling.
-There has been increasing interest in copper-gold porphyry systems in British Columbia from larger mining and exploration companies.
-The recent favourable ruling on the Environmental Assessment for the neighbouring Kemess Underground deposit of AuRico Metals Inc. has also drawn added attention to the area.
-The Brenda project remains an attractive prospect based on the results to date, excellent road access and proximity to Kemess with its advanced infrastructure including power grid, year-round airfield, and mining facilities including accommodations for employees.
-There was no field work carried out on the Brenda project during the period.
-Assessment fillings based on exploration work completed to date at the Brenda project have extended the claim validity on all Brenda claims to May 30, 2024.
+The Company has applied for a five-year exploration permit including 10,000 metres of drilling.
+The Brenda project remains an attractive prospect based on the results to date, excellent road access and proximity to Kemess with its advanced infrastructure including power grid, year-round airfield, and mining facilities.
+There was \$41,000 in expenditures incurred on the Brenda project during the period which included field inspections required for completion of the technical report, an environmental assessment report and upgrades to the camp.
+Assessment filings based on exploration work completed to date at the Brenda project have extended the claim validity on all Brenda claims to May 30, 2024.